-The American River Watershed Common Features Project was authorized by Section 101(a)(1)(A) of the Water Resources Development Act (WRDA) of 1996 (Public Law 104-303), as amended by Section 366 of WRDA 1999 (Public Law 106-53), Section 129 of the Energy and Water Development Appropriations Act, 2004 (Public Law 108-137), and Section 130 of the Energy and Water Development and Related Agencies Appropriations Act, 2008 (Division C of Public Law 110-161); by Section 7002(2) of the Water Resources Reform and Development Act of 2014 (Public Law 113-121). and by WRDA 2016, Pub.
-L. No. 114-322 § 1322, also known as the Water Infrastructure Improvements for the Nation Act (WIIN Act).
+The ARCF project was authorized by Section 101(a)(1)(A) of the Water Resources Development Act (WRDA) of 1996 (Public Law 104-303), as amended by Section 366 of WRDA 1999 (Public Law 106-53), Section 129 of the Energy and Water Development Appropriations Act, 2004 (Public Law 108-137), and Section 130 of the Energy and Water Development and Related Agencies Appropriations Act, 2008 (Division C of Public Law 110-161); by Section 7002(2) of the Water Resources Reform and Development Act of 2014 (Public Law 113-121) and by WRDA 2016, Pub.
+L. No. 114-322 Section 1322, also known as the Water Infrastructure Improvements for the Nation Act (WIIN Act).
 In July 2018, Congress granted USACE construction funding to complete urgent flood control projects under the Bipartisan Budget Act of 2018 (Public Law 115-123).

-1.5 Project Purpose
+1.5 Contract 2 Project Purpose

-The purpose of the 2016 GRR was to make the reader aware of reasonable alternatives and the environmental effects from the efforts to reduce flood risk within the Sacramento metropolitan area; as well as determine if the proposed action is in compliance with NEPA.
-The work encompassed by Sacramento River erosion Contract 2 would contribute to flood risk reduction by applying erosion protection measures to make the Sacramento River's east bank and levee more impervious to the effects of increased currents and water volumes, reinforcing levee segments at highest risk for erosion within the project area.
+The purpose of the 2016 FEIS/EIR GRR was to identify reasonable alternatives and their environmental effects in the effort to reduce flood risk within the Sacramento metropolitan area, as required by NEPA.
+The work encompassed by the Sacramento River Erosion Contract 2 portion of the overall ARCF project would contribute to flood risk reduction by applying erosion protection measures to make the Sacramento River's east bank and levee more impervious to the effects of increased currents and water volumes, reinforcing levee segments at highest risk for erosion within the project area.

-1.6 Project Need
+1.6 Contract 2 Project Need

-The Sacramento Metropolitan area is one of the most at-risk areas for flooding in the United States.
+The Sacramento metropolitan area is one of the most at-risk areas for flooding in the United States.
 Stormwater flows in the American and Sacramento Rivers may stress the network of levees protecting the study area to the point of possible levee failure.
 The consequences of levee failure would be catastrophic since the area of likely inundation is highly urbanized and it is estimated that floodwaters could reach 20 feet in depth.

-Bank protection measures would be applied to levee segments that were identified by models and assessments as most vulnerable to failure with a focus on preventing wave erosion from deteriorating the river's steep banks in order to protect the levee prism.
+Bank protection measures would be applied to levee segments that were identified by models and assessments as most vulnerable to failure, with a focus on preventing wave erosion from deteriorating the river's steep banks in order to protect the levee prism.
 In areas that the levee prism is exposed, revetment would be placed above the water line to prevent further levee degradation.
-Revetment thickness and construction measures are described in section 2.1 and 2.2 below.
+Revetment thickness and construction measures are described in Sections 2.1 and 2.2, below.